What is Satiety?

 High Satiety Foods

-• Foods shown in green will provide greater satiety per calorie, while the foods shown in red will be easier to overconsume.
+• The foods shown in green provide greater satiety per calorie, while the foods shown in red are easier to overconsume.

 • Foods towards the right will provide more nutrients per calorie, but they tend to be hard to consume in significant quantities.
 So, you may want to start with the high-satiety foods towards the top of the chart and then augment your micronutrient profile with some of the foods towards the right.

-If you want to dive into this data a little more, click here to view the interactive Tableau version of this chart
+If you want to explore this data further, click here to view the interactive Tableau version of this chart

 You can also click here to download high-satiety food lists tailored to a broad range of preferences and goals.